 Generally 15-20 minutes three times a day is sufficient, depending on where the lactation room or caregiver is located.
 Make sure you take under consideration the travel between your work space and the lactation room or caregiver.

-If a lactation room is not convenient to your workplace, you may work with your supervisor or UAF Human Resources or Diversity and Equal Opportunity Department to identify a clean, private, comfortable space that can meet your needs.
+If a lactation room is not convenient to your workplace, you may work with your supervisor or UAF Human Resources or Department of Equity and Compliance to identify a clean, private, comfortable space that can meet your needs.
 Other items to discuss and consider include an electrical outlet, a comfortable chair, a table for the breast pump, access to a sink with running water and paper towels, and anti-microbial wipes.
 Since the breast milk has to be refrigerated during the day, if no refrigerator is available, the mother should carry cold packs for personal storage of expressed milk.

 If you leave campus to breast-feed during the workday, or if a caregiver brings the baby to campus to be breast-fed and you need a parking space close to your workplace, you may request a temporary adjustment for your UAF parking permit.
-Please contact the Diversity and Equal Opportunity Department for more information.
+Please contact the Department of Equity and Compliance for more information.

 Responsibilities of faculty and supervisors: